 Charges are made for gas, electricity and water, these are not covered by Housing Benefit and you will need to pay for this weekly in advance.
 Council Tax is included in the charges for Howlands House but not for Hazel Grove House or Northfield.

-We have an office in Howlands House that is open every weekday morning as well as in the afternoon on Mondays and Wednesdays.
-Our staff are there to answer questions, give information, book appointments and to provide general assistance.
+We have an office in Howlands House that is open on a Friday between 9am and 4.30pm.
+Our staff are there to give information, book appointments and to provide general assistance.

 Temporary accommodation staff make regular visits to Hazel Grove House at least twice a week.
-We also have a Tenancy Support Officer who can assist with a variety of issues including helping you to maintain your Licence / Tenancy Agreement and to apply for benefits.
+We also have a team who can assist with a variety of issues including helping you to maintain your Licence / Tenancy Agreement and to apply for benefits.

 If you have a query about your homeless application, please contact us to speak with your Housing Options Officer.